bob123456678/TrainControl/src/examples/Readme.md

 Each locomotive's preferred speed will be used (as set in the UI), unless it is 0, in which case the program will revert to `defaultLocSpeed`.
 The optional `locArrivalFunc` function number will be toggled when the locomotive is about to reach its destination.

+To get started, paste the JSON in TrainControl's "autonomy" tab, then click on "Validate JSON".
+Any errors (such as non-existing edges or missing points) will be shown in the log.
+If there are no errors, autonomous operation can be activated by clicking on "Start Autonomous Operation".
+Locomotives will then continue running per the specified layout until stopped via the former button.
+Chosen paths will be shown in the log.

 ```
 {